 Taseko Mines Limited v.
 Minister of Environment, et al.

-Environmental law - Environmental assessment, Administrative law, Judicial review - Environmental law — Environmental assessment — Administrative law — Judicial review — Duty of fairness — Aboriginal law — Duty to consult — Whether the test for judicial review was correctly determined — Whether the duty of fairness can vary at different stages of a single statutory process —Whether the possibility of prejudice associated with a violation of the right to be heard was correctly determined — Whether the duty of fairness interacts with the duty to consult First Nations?.
+Environmental law — Environmental assessment — Administrative law — Judicial review — Duty of fairness — Aboriginal law — Duty to consult — Whether the test for judicial review was correctly determined — Whether the duty of fairness can vary at different stages of a single statutory process —Whether the possibility of prejudice associated with a violation of the right to be heard was correctly determined — Whether the duty of fairness interacts with the duty to consult First Nations?

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.